jevndev/sum.h/README.md

 # sum.h

-sum.h is a A header-only library for generating and using tagged unions in c
+sum.h is a header-only library for generating and using tagged unions in c

 ## How to use